practicalli/amazon-web-services/docs/introduction/repl-workflow.md

   ) ;; End of rich comment block
 ```

-The "Rich" in the name is an honourary mention to Rich Hickey, the author and benevolent dictator of Clojure design.
+The "Rich" in the name is an honorary mention to Rich Hickey, the author and benevolent dictator of Clojure design.

 ## Design Journal